Nuevicsu-Tech/Rapt-learning-WebApp/README.md

 ## Contributing

-Rapt 'N Rel is an open-source project, and contributions are always welcome.
+Rapt Learning is an open-source project, and contributions are always welcome.
 If you're interested in contributing to the project, please see the contributing guidelines for more information.

 ## License